TomasVotruba/tomasvotruba.com/source/_posts/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

 <br>

 - **Quality**: Tests are fine, but with 5 % coverage, they have no added value.
 When you have 90% coverage, you got attention.
-    Also there is some code quality score from 0 to 10, which tells about duplicated code, long methods etc. Also factor to get attention.
+    Also there is code quality score from 0 to 10.
+It tells you about code complexity, which is the most important. **Simple code is easier to maintain and debug**.
-    It's easy to get 10 with bit of practise.
+    I will show you how to get 10 with bit of practise later.

 ### `.travis.yml`